Neural Generalization of Multiple Kernel Learning: Proposed Model

 \section{Proposed Model}

-In this section, we introduce how to formulate the MKL problem as a neural network.
-In Section~\ref{sec:experiments}, we show that in spite of using a non-convex optimization problem, the neural generalization of MKL achieves better results compared to the traditional MKL methods.
+In this section, we propose a formulation of the MKL problem as a neural network.
 The core element of a neural network is a basic module in which a linear operation followed by a nonlinear one are applied to the input:

-where $z \in \mathbb{R}^n$ is a feature vector, $\Upgamma \in \mathbb{R}^{n^\prime\times n}$ is a matrix of parameters, $\phi(.)$ is a nonlinear activation function, and $\hat{z} \in \mathbb{R}^{n^\prime}$ is the output of the module.
+where $\textrm{u} \in \mathbb{R}^n$ is a feature vector, $\Upgamma \in \mathbb{R}^{n\times n^\prime}$ is a matrix of parameters, $\phi(.)$ is a nonlinear activation function, and $\hat{\textrm{u}} \in \mathbb{R}^{n^\prime}$ is the output of the module.

-In MKL, projecting each kernelized representation of data $K_x$ on the parameter vector $\gamma$ (Equation~\ref{eq:map-K}) can be seen as a basic module in a neural network but without nonlinearity.
-By applying a nonlinear function $\phi(.)$, Equation~\ref{eq:map-K} becomes equivalent to this module in a neural network:
+In MKL, multiplication of each kernelized representation of data, $\textrm{k}^\textrm{x}$, with the parameter vector $\gamma \in \mathbb{R}^n$ (Eq.~(\ref{eq:map-K})) can be seen as a basic module in a neural network but without nonlinearity.
+By applying a nonlinear function $\phi(.)$, Eq.~(\ref{eq:map-K}) becomes equivalent to this module in a neural network: